varnerlab/GFFJ/README.md

     epsilon::Float64 =0.001, bigM::Float64 =1000.0, nonZero::Float64 =1e-8,
     solver::Module=Gurobi)
 ```

-Inputs description:
+Input arguments:

 Argument | Required | Description
 :--- | :--- | :---
-isRev | yes | true if corresponding reaction is reversible
+isRev | yes | true if the corresponding reaction is reversible
-isCyt | yes | true if corresponding metabolite is in cytosol
+isCyt | yes | true if the corresponding metabolite is in the cytosol
-isExt | yes | true if corresponding metabolite is in extracellular compartment;
+isExt | yes | true if the corresponding metabolite is in the extracellular compartment;
 stoiMatrix | yes | stoichiometric matrix, \|compounds\| * \|reactions\|
 fluxLB | yes | flux lower bound;
 fluxUB | yes | flux upper bound;
 epsilon | optional | minimum amount to be considered active;
 bigM | optional | constant used in MILP model;
 nonZero | optional | minimum stoichiometric coefficient to be considered non-zero;
-solver | optional | CPLEX, Gurobi or GLPK.
+solver | optional | CPLEX, Gurobi, or GLPK.

-Outputs description:
+Outputs Description:

 Argument | Description
 :--- | :---
 m | the JuMP model;
-objVal | objective value, i.e. number of non-blocked compounds;
+objVal | objective value, i.e., number of non-blocked compounds;
 status | termination status;
-binX | 1 if corresponding compound is non-blocked;
+binX | 1 if the corresponding compound is non-blocked;

 The `fill_gaps_min()` interface:
 ```julia